StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ### Receiver API key

-StackState Agent requires the StackState Receiver API key to communicate with the StackState Receiver API:
+StackState Agent requires the StackState Receiver API key to communicate with the StackState Receiver API.

 {% tabs %}[](http://not.a.link "StackState Self-Hosted only")
 {% tab title="Kubernetes" %}[](http://not.a.link "StackState Self-Hosted only")